ErikKassubek/ADVOCATE/doc_proj/examples/goPie/GoBench.md

-To compare our goPie implementation with the original implementation, we apply it to those example programs and compare the number of found bugs with the number given in the [GFuzz paper](../../doc_proj/relatedWorks/PaperAndTools/Fuzzing/GoPie.md).
+To compare our goPie implementation with the original implementation, we apply it to those example programs and compare the number of found bugs with the number given in the [GoPie paper](../../relatedWorks/PaperAndTools/Fuzzing/GoPie.md).

 With this, we get the following results for the number of found bugs: